 - Strict income qualifications

-- Must have an eviction notice or utility cutoff notice
+- Must have a court-ordered eviction notice or utility cutoff notice

 - Must have exhausted all other options available for assistance